IEQLab/pcs_database/README.md

         ├── PCS_Database.csv # Database
         └── metadata.json # For detailed descriptions
     ├── figure # For generated figures
-    ├── image # For images
+    ├── image # For images of experiment/each PCS
-    ├── manuscript # For scientific paper
+    ├── manuscript
-    ├── presentation # For presentation
+    ├── presentation
     ├── reference
     └── out
     ``